obxyann/Sublime-Uncrustify/README.md

     or you can find in:
     http://sourceforge.net/p/uncrustify/code/ci/master/tree/etc/

-    Copy the existing config file that closely matches your style and modify[**] as your version.
+    Copy the existing config file that closely matches your style and modify[^^] as your version.

     Rememebr the path of your config file for uncrustify (for step 3.3).

-    [**]: See 'Other Uncrustify Utilities' below...
+    [^^]: See 'Other Uncrustify Utilities' below...

 2. Install **Sublime-Uncrustify**: